prateekbhatia/YesNoMaybeREADME/README.md

 **Web and Mobile App Screenshots**: Yes No Maybe.pdf

-**Watch the full demo here**: https://drive.google.com/file/d/0B7S5-ZFEscw_b0VudmdtZ1ppN2c/view?usp=sharing
+**Watch the full demo here**: https://drive.google.com/file/d/0B7S5-ZFEscw_b0VudmdtZ1ppN2c/view?usp=sharing (*The Left Interface is the Professor Interface, whereas the Right Interface is the Student Interface*)

 If you are interested in looking at the source code, please feel free to email me at: prateekb@usc.edu